gitbls/pistrong/CertDetails.md

 * Is the VPN Cert signed by the CA that the client thinks it should be?

 * Does the VPN Cert have a SAN key that matches the one the client wants?
-    *  **iOS**: Is the remote ID in the iOS VPN configuration one of the SAN keys?
+    *  **iOS/macOS**: Is the remote ID in the iOS VPN configuration one of the SAN keys?
 (It probably checks the hostname as well, but this has not been validated by the author)

     *  **Windows**: Is one of the SAN keys set as the VPN server hostname/IP address as specified in the Windows VPN configuration?
 If you use a hostname, the FQDN host must be a SAN key.
 Likewise, if you're accessing the VPN using an IP address (NOT recommended), the IP address must be a SAN key.
 Note if you use an IP address and the IP address changes, you'll need to recreate the VPN and client Certs.